Sell a Life Insurance Policy For Cash?

 What you will learn:

-Yes.
-It is well within your rights to sell a life insurance that you no longer need to a third party under the life settlement clause.
+It is within your rights to sell a life insurance policy that you no longer need to a third party under the life settlement clause.
 Ideally, the sale involves transferring your claim over the expected payout to a third party investor in exchange for cash.
-In effect, the investor offers immediate cash payment and continues paying the premiums up to the time of your passing when they can then claim the full settlement from the insurer.
+In effect, the investor offers immediate cash payment (also known as a buyout) and continues paying the premiums up to the time of your passing when they can then claim the full settlement from the insurer.
+Life Settlement companies like Magna, help you sell your life insurance policy form the comfort of your own home, or over the phone.

 How much you receive from the life insurance sale depends on a host of factors set out by the third party investor.
 In most cases, the investor considers such factors as the value of the policy, your current health condition, and age.